U.S. News Rankings

 |Religious affiliation||Roman Catholic|

 When applying to Holy Family University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due September 1.
 The application fee at Holy Family University is $25.
-It is less selective, with an acceptance rate of 70.5 percent.
+It is less selective, with an acceptance rate of 67.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Holy Family University is 12:1, and the school has 73.2 percent of its classes with fewer than 20 students.
-The most popular majors at Holy Family University include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Education; Psychology; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
-The average freshman retention rate, an indicator of student satisfaction, is 76.5 percent.
+The student-faculty ratio at Holy Family University is 12:1, and the school has 71.3 percent of its classes with fewer than 20 students.
+The most popular majors at Holy Family University include: Health Professions and Related Programs; Education; Business, Management, Marketing, and Related Support Services; Psychology; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
+The average freshman retention rate, an indicator of student satisfaction, is 76.3 percent.

 |Student gender distribution|